-The International Science Teaching Foundation employs science teachers and educators from different backgrounds.
-Our intention is to establish an international community of dedicated and active science education professionals.
+The International Science Teaching Foundation employs teachers and educators from different backgrounds.
+Our intention is to establish an international community of dedicated and active STEM (Science, Technology, Engineering, and Mathematics) education professionals.

 Our values and our goals

-Science education should be a central part of any educational system.
-Among today’s science students there are tomorrow’s leaders and top scientists, and we need to assure the quality of science teaching in order to build a more science literate and responsible society.
+STEM education should be a central part of any educational system.
+Among today’s students there are tomorrow’s leaders and top employees, and we need to assure the quality of STEM teaching in order to build a more literate and responsible society.

-From the International Science Teaching Foundation we want to contribute to the improvement of science education, and we also want to encourage science teachers and educators from around the world to parttake in this improvement.
+From the International Science Teaching Foundation we want to contribute to the improvement of STEM education, and we also want to encourage teachers and educators from around the world to parttake in this improvement.

-While promoting further research in the field of science education, we also encourage teachers to rely on the 5E model to engage their students in effective science learning, and to do so by using high-quality content designed according to the most effective learning models.
+While promoting further research in the field of STEM education, we also encourage teachers to rely on the 5E model to engage their students in effective learning, and to do so by using high-quality content designed according to the most effective learning models.